U.S. flag

 Share Print

-The VMET program assists in responding to calls involving local law enforcement interactions with veterans in crisis.
-In addition the VMET team conducts outreach efforts to contact “at risk” veterans who have stopped showing up for their psychiatric care at the VA Hospital.
-This proactive outreach approach, which includes a VA clinician and VA police officer, is a first of its kind VA nationwide program to help reduce the number of veteran suicides and increase participation in mental health treatment.
-All veterans have access to follow up care and wrap around services.
+The VMET program assists in responding to calls involving local law enforcement interactions with Veterans in crisis.
+The team includes a VA mental health clinician and VA police officer and is a first of its kind in the VA to help reduce the number of Veteran suicides and increase participation in mental health treatment.
+All Veterans have access to follow up care and wrap around services.

 This innovation is replicating across multiple facilities as its impact continues to be validated.
 See more replicating innovations.